Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 To use the built-in `.shareIn()` function, provide the following arguments:

-1. The coroutine scope where the upstream flow is collected.
+* The coroutine scope where the upstream flow is collected.
-2. The [`SharingStarted`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-sharing-started/) strategy to control when upstream collection starts and stops.
+* The [`SharingStarted`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-sharing-started/) strategy that controls when upstream collection starts and stops.
    For example, [`SharingStarted.Eagerly`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-sharing-started/-companion/-eagerly.html) starts upstream collection immediately in the provided scope, before any subscriber starts collecting.
-3. The optional `replay` value to control how many previous emissions new subscribers receive.
+* The optional `replay` value that controls how many previous emissions new subscribers receive.

 The `.shareIn()` function collects the upstream flow in the provided coroutine scope and broadcasts its emissions to subscribers.